-In Richmond, 30-39 year olds have the highest case rate by age group over the last four weeks, followed by 20-29 year olds & 40-49 year olds.
+In Richmond, 20-29 year olds have the highest case rate by age group over the last four weeks, followed by 30-39 year olds.
 Individuals aged 20-29 have the highest cumulative case rate in Richmond.
-In Henrico, individuals 20-29 showed the highest cumulative case rate, individuals 0-9 showed the highest case rate in recent weeks.
+In Henrico, individuals 20-29 showed the highest cumulative case rate, individuals 10-19 showed the highest case rate in recent weeks.

-Regarding race and ethnicity, while the highest proportion of cases over the last four weeks is amongst Black individuals, the proportion of cases amongst white individuals is greater than their population percentage.
-In Henrico, the proportion of cases over the last four weeks amongst White individuals is higher than their population proportion while the case burden for Black individuals is lower than their population proportion.
-In both localities, cases have been disproportionately high cumulatively for Latino individuals, but over the last four weeks, the case burden for Latinos in Richmond City has been lower than or approximately equal to their respective estimated proportion of the population.
+Regarding race and ethnicity, the highest proportion of cases over the last four weeks is amongst White individuals in both Richmond and Henrico.
+Black individuals in both Richmond and Henrico have comprised a higher proportion of cases cumulatively than their population proportion, but that trend is reversed in the past four weeks.
+In both localities, cases have been disproportionately high cumulatively for Latino individuals, but over the last four weeks, the case burden for Latinos in Richmond has been lower than or approximately equal to their estimated proportion of the population.